dzhuang/django-galleryfield/docs/source/misc.rst

 Beside that, some of the ideas/code are inspired by `Django-jfu <https://github.com/Alem/django-jfu>`_ and `Django-files-widget <https://github.com/TND/django-files-widget>`_.

+.. _faq:

 FAQs
 **********
 - Q: Why there isn't a delete view for image in the widget?

 - A: Image upload behavior is much more complex than generic form views.
-Actually, the `jQuery File Upload <https://github.com/blueimp/jQuery-File-Upload/wiki/Options>`__ has a     working delete button, but we changed its behavior to just an UI behavior, considered the following situations:
+Actually, the `jQuery File Upload <https://github.com/blueimp/jQuery-File-Upload/wiki/Options>`_ has a working delete button, but we changed it to an UI behavior of remove an instance from the gallery (no physical deletion), considered the following situations:

-  For a simpler case, when a user navigate away before saving the pks of the images they have just uploaded, it's almost impossible to delete those images from client side.
+  - For the simplest case, when a user navigate away before saving the gallery they have just uploaded, it's almost impossible to delete those images from client side.

-  Another situations happens when a gallery field is a required field.
-If there exists a delete view, when a user tries to delete ALL the images he/she had previously saved, from the ui, and then he/she submit the form.
-Undoubtedly, the form will raise an invalid error, and the gallery model won't be updated.
-However, since all the image instances has been deleted, the form will then display broken images after reloading.
+  - Another situations happens when a gallery field is a required field.
+If there exists a delete view for the image instance, when a user tries to delete ALL the images he/she had previously saved, from the UI, and then he/she submit the form.
+    Undoubtedly, the form will raise an invalid error, and the ``GalleryField`` of the gallery instance won't get updated.
+    However, since all the image instances have been deleted before form submission, the form will then display broken images after reloading.

-  Further more, when an image presents in different galleries/albums, deletion of the image from one gallery via the widget will make it a broken image when navigating other galleries contains it.
+  - When an image presents in different galleries/albums, deletion of the image from one gallery will make it a broken image when view other galleries which contain it.

-  To avoid such situations, our suggestion is not to provide a delete view, but a strategy to identify orphan image model instances, and delete them with a cron task: trying to create an M2M connection between the image models and the gallery models.
-  Through ``post-save`` signals of the gallery model, we are able to update the M2M relationship between all image model instance and related gallery model instances.
-In this way, image model instances which were not involved in any M2M relationship can be identified as what we called ``orphaned`` images, the deletion of which are accurate and easy.
+  To avoid such situations, our suggestion is not to provide a delete view, but a strategy to identify ``orphaned`` image model instances, and delete them with a cron task: create an ``M2M`` relationship between the image models and the gallery models.
+Through ``post-save`` signals of the gallery model, we are able to update the ``M2M`` relationship between all image model instances and related gallery model instances.
+In this way, image model instances which were not involved in any ``M2M`` relationship can be identified as ``orphaned`` images, the deletion of which are accurate and easy.

 TODOs